blazmrak/veles/README.md

 Also, tabs over spaces, so that we don't have to debate 2 vs 4 and everyone can set their preference in their editor.

+> **Note**: you are free to override any of the settings, Veles won't override
+> your changes, but will add anything that you didn't specify

 ### Resources